-Trouble is, only about half of the nation gets immunized each year.
-Experts believe that a handful of mistruths and conceptions about the flu shot is partly to blame for too-low vaccination rates.
-Here, we dismantle these myths, one by one.
+Despite the proven flu-shot effectiveness, only about half of the nation gets immunized each year.
+And in a year with the COVID-19 pandemic, experts believe the “twindemic” of both the flu and COVID-19 could lead to an extremely deadly mix.
+A handful of mistruths and conceptions about the flu shot is partly to blame for too-low vaccination rates.
+Here are popular reasons not to get the flu shot, dismantled by science, one by one.

 Plenty of research shows that the vaccine, while not perfect, does indeed work.
 According to the CDC, when the vaccine is well-matched against the viruses circulating that year, it slashes the risk of flu illness between 40 percent and 60 percent.

-Typically, when people claim the flu shot isn’t effective, it’s because they or someone they know “got the flu anyway.”
+Typically, when people claim the flu shot isn’t effective, or try to argue why you shouldn’t get a flu shot, it’s because they or someone they know “got the flu shot” but still got sick.
 The CDC offers up a few explanations for this.
 For one, they may have been sickened by a different virus, such as rhinovirus, which can cause flu-like symptoms.
 Or, if they really did get the flu, it’s likely because they were exposed to the virus shortly before being vaccinated or during the two weeks post-vaccination that are required for the body to build up immunity.

 Another possibility is they contracted an influenza strain other than those included in the vaccine.
 There is also a small chance of getting the flu even when the vaccine is a close match.
-“I wish we could create a vaccine to eradicate this virus forever, but the problem is we’re dealing with a very sophisticated organism that is constantly mutating,” Lopez says.
+“I wish we could create a vaccine to eradicate this virus forever, but the problem is we’re dealing with a very sophisticated organism that is constantly mutating,” says Eduardo Lopez, M.D., head of the nephrology department at Kaiser Permanente’s Panorama City Medical Center in California.
 “We try to prepare a cocktail of different antigens every year based on data, and even though it may not be a perfect match, you’re better off getting vaccinated.”

 Myth #3: You don’t need a flu shot every single year